 While GGC is informing students of this service, Nelnet is an independent business which is solely responsible for providing and managing this service.
 Any terms and/or conditions of this program are solely the responsibility of Nelnet.
 Any questions or concerns a student may have while using Nelnet need to be addressed directly with Nelnet.Learn more about Nelnet options.

-Make checks and money orders payable to "Georgia Gwinnett College" and be sure to include your name and student ID on the payment.
+Make checks and money orders payable to "Georgia Gwinnett College" and be sure to include the student name and ID on the payment for timely and accurate processing.

 Student Accounts, D-1147